Los Angeles Federal Drug Trafficking Attorney

 - 4 Penalties for Federal Drug Trafficking Offenses in California

-- 5 Defending Federal Drug Trafficking Charges
+- 5 Defending Federal Drug Trafficking Charges in LA

 Our team includes former prosecutors with more than 18 years of experience navigating the most challenging criminal matters.
 Founding attorney Ambrosio Rodriguez is a former prosecutor with over 13 years of experience as a Senior Deputy District Attorney.
 During his time as a D.A., Ambrosio tried some of the most serious criminal cases, including Death Penalty cases.